smucclaw/vue-pure-pdpa/bin/https.md

     vue---loop_port_8401
 ```

-This creates a drag during local development as https either needs to be disabled or configured.
+This creates a hassle during local development as HTTPS either needs to be disabled or configured.
-Disabling https while easy creates a spurious diffs in github.
+Disabling HTTPS, while easy, creates unnecessary differences in GitHub.
-And configuration of https for local dev is unnecessary work.
+Configuring HTTPS for local development is unnecessary work.

 ## Terminate https
-I thought it might be beneficial to terminate https on nginx and make gunicorn and vue always use plain http
+I thought it might be beneficial to terminate HTTPS on Nginx and have Gunicorn and Vue always use plain HTTP.

 ```mermaid
 flowchart LR